Former player unlikely to participate in Blackhawks review

 Vincent said Monday in an email to the AP that he had not been contacted by Jenner & Block.

 An attorney for Aldrich told Chicago public radio station WBEZ that his client denies the allegations in the lawsuit.
-In a May statement to the radio station, the Blackhawks said the allegations directed at it were groundless.
+In a May statement to the radio station, the Blackhawks said the allegations directed at the team were groundless.

+Duncan Keith, a defenseman who played on the 2010 championship team, said Monday “it's tough to see, to hear about those things.”

+“Obviously, it’s a very important subject and something that’s going on right now,” Keith said on a video conference call after he was traded to Edmonton.
+“And, for me, I’d rather not get into anything like that in terms of my memories of that and what happened.
+It’s been a long time, and I realize that people want answers. ...
+I hope one way or another that things work out for the best with that situation and it gets sorted out and there’s some way to move on for everybody.”

-After leaving the Blackhawks, Aldrich was convicted in 2013 in Michigan of fourth-degree criminal sexual conduct involving a student and is now on that state’s registry of sex offenders.
+After leaving the Blackhawks, Aldrich was convicted in 2013 in Michigan of fourth-degree criminal sexual conduct involving a high school student and is now on that state’s registry of sex offenders.

 That suit says the student was a hockey player at Houghton High School near Hancock in 2013 when Aldrich sexually assaulted him at an end-of-season gathering.